-John J. Hollins, Jr. is a partner at Thompson Burton.
-For more than 33 years, John has been a family law attorney.
-After all that time, John remains just as passionate about his work.
+John J. Hollins, Jr. is a partner at Thompson Burton, PLLC.
+John has been practicing family law since 1987.
+After all that time, he remains just as passionate about his work.
 John learned how to practice law from one of the best divorce lawyers in Nashville, his father, John J. Hollins, Sr.

-After John’s father retired, he took over his father’s firm and was president and managing partner at Hollins, Raybin & Weissman.
+After John’s father retired, he took over his father’s firm and was president and managing partner at Hollins, Raybin, & Weissman.
 While there, he resolved countless domestic relations cases.

 At Thompson Burton, John’s practice is devoted entirely to family law.
 John’s experience has taught him that litigation takes a toll on all parties involved.
 While litigation is a big part of his family law practice, he also prides himself in the ability to negotiate and mediate the vast majority of his cases.